Upromise Review [2024]: Save for College with Money-Back Rewards

 • You have to spend money to get rewards.
 Unless you buy participating items and/or shop with partner merchants or restaurants, you won't earn cashback rewards.

 • The credit card rewards aren't as generous as some competitors.
-For example, the Citi Double Cash® Card provides 2% on every purchase with unlimited 1% cash back when you buy, plus an additional 1% as you pay for those purchases; plus, for a limited time, earn 5% total cash back on hotel, car rentals and attractions booked on the Citi Travel℠ portal through 12/31/24, which is more than what the Upromise card offers.
+For example, the Citi Double Cash® Card provides 2% on every purchase with unlimited 1% cash back when you buy, plus an additional 1% as you pay for those purchases; plus, a special travel offer, earn 5% total cash back on hotel, car rentals and attractions booked on the Citi Travel℠ portal through 12/31/25, which is more than what the Upromise card offers.

 • You'll need a separate 529, savings, or checking account.
 Upromise doesn't help you when it comes to how to invest money.
 It just gives you money to put into other accounts.